rschmied/MakeWindowsQCOW2/README.md

    scp -P1122 *.iso win11.sh sysadmin@192.168.123.123:
    ```

+   Replace the IP so that it matches your CML controller IP.

 1. Login to the CML host from you local machine using an SSH client and ensure
    that you port forward 5901 to localhost 5901: